In the purchase process of a DCF Income Payment, you will encounter the following documents:

 A thorough legal review checklist with case-specific findings is included in each Closing Book.
 The Closing Book is supplied to the agent and purchaser two days before the purchaser is expected to fund the transaction, allowing ample time for review.

-Contact your Advisor or Contact Us to get a copy of a sample redacted closing book to review.
+Contact Us to get a copy of a sample redacted closing book to review.